Daily Devotion – Luke 11:9-13 – How To Pray For Our Children

 Why I Stopped Asking God To “Bless” My Kids

 Luke 11:9-13 NIV

-My prayers were typical of so many from affluent nations.
+The prayers for my children were typical of so many from affluent nations.
 I really didn’t think that much about it.
 I mean I WAS praying so wasn’t that what I was supposed to do as a mom?

 “God bless my kids.
 Help them……… Keep them………..
 Protect them……… Give them…………”

 Basically, I was praying for God to make life easy for them.